uport-project/veramo-website/docs/guides/agent_explore.md

       )}
     >
       <Typography.Text>
-        Hi I'm a dynamic page module <b>{_title}</b>
+        Hi I'm a custom page module called: <b>{_title}</b> and you have a total of {data} credentials in this agent.
       </Typography.Text>
     </PageModule>
   )
 }
 ```

 On the overview page, add a name for your module and hit save.
-Your module settings are now persisted in local storage.
+Your module settings are now persisted in local storage and you will see how many credentials are stored.